-Midwire Fee Schedule 99205 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity. \$30.00 (6.50) Usually, the presenting problem(s) are of moderate to high severity.
-Practitioners typically spend 60 minutes face-to-face with the patient and/or family.
-The follo ISHED PATIENT owing codes are used to report the evaluation and management services ned patients who present for follow-up and/or periodic reevaluation of propagation and management of new problem(s) in established patients. • 99211 Office or other outpatient visit for the evaluation and management of an established patient that may not require the presence of a physician practitioner). \$30.00 (5.00) Usually, the presenting problem(s) are minimal.
-Typically, 5 minutes are spent performing or supervising these services.
-99212 Office or other outpatient visit for the evaluation and two of these three key components: a problem focused history, a problem focused examination, and/or straightforward medical decision making. \$30.00 (5.00) Usually, the presenting problem(s) are self limited or minor.
+99212 Office or other outpatient visit for the evaluation and two of these three key components: a problem focused history, a problem focused examination, and/or straightforward medical decision making.
+30.00 (5.00) Usually, the presenting problem(s) are self limited or minor.
 Practitioners typically spend 10 minutes face-to-face with the patient and/or family.
-99213 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused history, an expanded problem focused examination, and/or medical decision making of low complexity. \$30.00 (5.00) Usually, the presenting problem(s) are of low to moderate severity.
+99213 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused history, an expanded problem focused examination, and/or medical decision making of low complexity.
+30.00 (5.00) Usually, the presenting problem(s) are of low to moderate severity.
 Practitioners typically spend 15 minutes face-to-face with the patient and/or family.
-99214 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed history, a detailed examination, and/or medical decision making of moderate complexity. \$30.00 (5.00) Usually, the presenting problem(s) are of moderate to high severity.
+99214 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed history, a detailed examination, and/or medical decision making of moderate complexity.
+30.00 (5.00) Usually, the presenting problem(s) are of moderate to high severity.
 Practitioners typically spend 25 minutes face-to-face with the patient and/or family.
+99215 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive history, a comprehensive examination, and/or medical decision making of high complexity.
+30.00 (5.00) Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 40 minutes face-to-face with the patient and/or family.